mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 1. Make sure to run ``bin/gmg dbuptdate`` after upgrading.

-2. If you set up your server config with an older version of mediagoblin and the mediagoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.
+2. If you set up your server config with an older version of MediaGoblin and the MediaGoblin docs, it's possible you don't have the "theme static files" alias, so double check to make sure that section is there if you are having problems.